-Course Objective: This course integrates concepts with real-world situations to help students grasp complex concepts, a clear understanding of which is required to comprehend the various facets of business environment.
+Course Title: Business Environment and Indian Ethos Paper Code: MGT501 situations to help students grasp complex concepts, a clear understanding of which is required to comprehend the various facets of business environment.
 It focuses on developing ethics and values in students and aims at helping them resolve the ethical dilemmas faced in business situations using the value system advocated by Indian saints and philosophers.